RichardHancock/cookiecutter-dotnetcore-angular-template/README.md

 This is the source I used for the fixes: https://jasontaylor.dev/asp-net-core-angular-9-upgrade/

-I'll try and support if you have any issues, but this was mostly built for my personal use-cases.
+I'll try and support if you have any issues, but this was mostly built for my personal use cases.